 Episode 10 begins a mini-series covering movies about space exploration.
-Our first film in this series is Editor-in-Chief Alex Heeney’s childhood favourite, October Sky, directed by Joe Johnston in 1999.
+Our first film in this series is Joe Johnston’s October Sky.

 For this discussion, Editor-in-Chief Alex Heeney is joined by Executive Editor Orla Smith and Associate Editor Brett Pardy